kezacindy/CareConnectApp-main/CareConnectApp-main/README.md

 - 🚧 Deployment preparation

 ## Project Overview
-TeleMed is a healthcare application designed to facilitate the management of patient appointments, medical records, and test results.
+CareConnect is a healthcare application designed to facilitate the management of patient appointments, medical records, and test results.
 The application allows users to book appointments with doctors, view their medical records, and check their test results.
 The system is built to enhance the efficiency of healthcare delivery and improve patient experience.

 ## Tech Stack